genzellab/CBD/README.md

   * SleepStagesAnalysis2022.m

 _**Data alignment:**_
-* Cuts first 15 minutes.
+* align_dataset.m : Cuts first 15 minutes.
 Aligns in Relation to rat 214.
 Checks for the maximum (N) number of 45 minute bins possible.
 Trims to have only those N bins

 _**Event detection:**_